ch2isk4kos/e-com-mern/server/README.md

 ## Validate Firebase Authentication Token

-1. verify the validation of user token
+1. verify the validation of user token sent from client side
 2. access user object from firebase using the verified user token

 ## Create User Instance with MongoDB